 The town of Cambridge, as we know it now, had its origins in war.

-In 1864, Imperial troops led by General Sir Duncan Cameron were fighting Waikato Maori who were resisting attempts by farmer settlers to force them to sell land.
+In 1864, Imperial troops led by General Sir Duncan Cameron were fighting Waikato Maori who were resisting attempts to force them to sell land.

 The troops were being supplied by steam boats and Cameron’s 3rd Waikato Regiment needed a base beside the Waikato River.
 A camp site was identified and quickly built.